BroadbandForum/usp/docs/specification/index.typ

 The Supported Data Model of an Agent represents the complete set of Service Elements it is capable of exposing to a Controller.
-It is defined by the union of all of the Device Type Definitions the Agent exposes to the Controller.
+It is defined by the union of all the Device Type Definitions the Agent exposes to the Controller.

 #strong[Table];